 - A shareholder who is entitled to attend, speak and vote at the meeting is entitled to appoint one or more proxies to attend, speak and vote on his/her behalf.
 Such proxy need not also be a shareholder of the Company.
 If appointing more than one proxy, each proxy must be appointed to exercise rights attaching to different shares held by the shareholder. - 2.
 A proxy form for use by shareholders at the meeting is enclosed with this document.
 Proxies must be lodged with the Company's registrar, Equiniti Limited, Aspect House, Spencer Road, Lancing, West Sussex BN99 6DA, not less than 48 hours (excluding non-working days) before the time appointed for the meeting together with any power of attorney or other authority (if any) under which it is signed.
 Completion of the proxy form will not prevent a shareholder from attending the meeting and voting in person. - 3.
+As an alternative to completing the hard copy proxy form you can appoint a proxy electronically at sharevote.co.uk.
+For an electronic proxy appointment to be valid, your

-Only those shareholders having their names entered on the Company's share register not later than 6.00 pm on 21 July 2015 or, if the meeting is adjourned, 6.00 pm on the day which is 2 days (excluding non working days) prior to the date of the adjourned meeting, shall be entitled to attend and vote at the meeting in respect of the number of shares registered in their name at that time.
-Changes to the entries on the Company's share register after that time shall be disregarded in determining the rights of any shareholder to attend, speak and vote at the meeting, notwithstanding any provision in any enactment, the Articles of Association of the Company or other instrument to the contrary. - 4.
-Any corporation which is a shareholder can appoint one or more corporate representatives who may exercise on its behalf all of its powers as a shareholder provided that such corporate representatives do not do so in relation to the same shares.
+- appointment must be received by the Company's registrar not less than 48 hours (excluding non-working days) before the time of the meeting. - Only those shareholders having their names entered on the Company's share register not later than 6.30 pm on 19 July 2016 or, if the meeting is adjourned, 6.30 pm on the day which is 2 days (excluding non-working days) prior to the date of the adjourned meeting, shall be entitled to attend and vote at the meeting in respect of the number of shares registered in their name at that time.
+Changes to the entries on the Company's share register after that time shall be disregarded in determining the rights of any shareholder to attend, speak and vote at the meeting, notwithstanding any provision in any enactment, the Articles of Association of the Company or other instrument to the contrary. - Any corporation which is a shareholder can appoint one or more corporate representatives who may exercise on its behalf all of its powers as a shareholder provided that such corporate representatives do not do so in relation to the same shares.